Trump's $1 trillion infrastructure promise has an obstacle: His own budget cuts

 Economists surveyed by CNNMoney also don't believe a detailed bill, let alone a passed one, is coming from the White House this year, though they are hopeful for 2018.

-"It is looking less and less likely that any major deals are going to get done this year," says Sam Bullard, senior economist at Wells Fargo (WFC).
+"It is looking less and less likely that any major deals are going to get done this year," says Sam Bullard, senior economist at Wells Fargo.

 Related: Good Wisconsin jobs are moving to Canada